heptarch/heptarch.github.io/qml.md

   simulation?
 - What is the link between Grover search and the quantum limit?
-- Are there ways to parametrize signal-processing and metrological techniques to optimize, e.g. energy estimation protocols on ISQ/EFT devices?
+- Are there ways to parametrize signal-processing and metrological techniques to optimize, e.g. energy estimation protocols, on ISQ/EFT devices?
 - How can we leverage the Shor's algorithm (and the Hidden Subgroup Problem more generally) for deep learning?
 - Can we use stabilizer states for distributed protocols?